serverless/event-gateway/README.md

 Request: arbitrary payload

-# Brainstorm
+# Brainstorm / Specification draft

-Following document includes a lot of random ideas that might not get to implementation phase.
+The Following document includes a lot of random ideas that might not get to the implementation phase.

 ## Overview